Watson-Personal-Assistant/developer/_content/understand-service/how_it_works.md

 ---
-title: How it works
+title: How routing works
-weight: 15
+weight: 25
 ---
 You can configure skills to react to user utterances.